- Design industry shaping loyalty programs

 While there are several upsides to live stream commerce, there are a couple of disadvantages as well :

 The biggest downside is hardcoded into its very nature – it’s live and there are no retakes.

 There is a ‘lack of control’ aspect with livestream commerce which brings with it certain risks for brands.
-However, it’s important to realize that mistakes will happen and viewers are generally forgiving, and most of them expect some live bloopers
+However, it’s important to realize that mistakes will happen and viewers are generally forgiving, and most of them expect some bloopers on the live stream platform.

 Brands can minimize mistakes by having a handy checklist, ensuring every piece of equipment is double-checked, and doing multiple dry runs before the main event.

 Top platforms like Taobao live, Douyin, Kuaishou and Pinduoduo have millions of viewers in China and help brands to acquire users at a fraction of traditional advertising channels.

 DouYu is a Twitch-like livestreaming app that was first launched in 2014.
 It’s the largest game-streaming platform in China and is backed by Tencent.
 Douyu holds exclusive streaming rights to 29 major tournaments in China and users stream games like DOTA2, League of Legend and Honor of Kings to their audience.
 With a 160 million MAU, DouYu has now surpassed Amazon Twitch’s 140 million MAU.
 From a livestream commerce perspective, the platform is favored by gaming-centric brands like Logitech, Alienware and Razer that are looking to target a niche audience.